Smith, No. 1 Auburn pull away from Oklahoma 86-68

 PEARL’S DEAL

-Hours before tipoff, Auburn released details of coach Bruce Pearl’s new 8-year, $50.2 million contract.
+Hours before tipoff, Auburn released details of Pearl’s new 8-year, $50.2 million contract.
 His annual pay starts at $5.4 million with an annual $250,000 raise.

 UP NEXT